 German Shepherd Jack Russell Terrier Mix Overview

-Before learning about this breed characters, will first have an overview of each parent doggie, the German shepherd, and the Jack Russell terrier.
+Before learning about this breed of characters, will first have an overview of each parent doggie, the German shepherd, and the Jack Russell terrier.

 1. German Shepherd